-The hydrologist's principal tool is the hydrograph, a plot of streamflow (it can also be water depth) vs. time.
+The hydrologist's principal tool the hydrograph, a plot of streamflow (it can also be water depth) vs. time.
 This particular hydrograph is for Atascadero Creek at Patterson Ave.
 Flow is measured in cubic feet per second (cfs), that's one cubic foot of water (about two buckets full - 7.5 gallons) every second.
-This hydrograph records the storm of early January 2018.
-To add some perspective, since few of us think in cfs, the storm caused water levels to rise roughly two feet under the Patterson Bridge.
-So the storm (this storm) that caused the mud flows in Montecito was not all that big a deal (1.76 inches of rain in Goleta, 4 in. at San Marcos Pass).
+This hydrograph records the largest storm we had in January.
+To add some perspective, since few of us think in cfs, this storm caused water levels to rise roughly two and a half feet under the Patterson Bridge.

 I've also shown the hydrograph for Maria Ygnacio Creek at University Drive.
 Maria Ygnacio is the largest Atascadero tributary, and its watershed above University comprises more than 1/3 of the total Atascadero drainage area.
-However, peak flow here was only about 7% of the Patterson flow during the storm; it's usually much less than that during smaller events.
+However, while it contributed roughly that amount to the peak flow on Jan.
+17, there was no contribution during the earlier, smaller rainfall.

 This is the difference between urban and undeveloped land runoff - Maria Ygnacio flows out of the mountains (keep in mind the mountains get about twice the rain we see in downtown Goleta), the remainder of Atascadero flows mostly out of urban Santa Barbara.
-Development means "flashier" streams: fast rising and rapid fall, with more stormflow and less rainfall going towards groundwater recharge, thus lower subsequent dry-season streamflows.
+Development means "flashier" streams: fast rising and rapid fall, with more runoff, and less of the total rainfall going towards groundwater recharge, thus lowering subsequent dryseason streamflows.

 Here's an expanded Patterson hydrograph.
-It includes more than 17 years of flow data (shown as average daily flow): winter storms cause abrupt spikes of flow in what is basically a desert of dryness.
+It includes more than 18 years of flow data (shown as average daily flow): winter storms cause abrupt spikes of flow in what is basically a desert of dryness.
 On average, we get about 15 or so storms a year, usually only one or two of considerable size, and in some years (2002 or 2007 or 2013) no appreciable storms at all.
 Atascadero is the biggest creek in the Santa Barbara area.

-Again, a year, whenever I refer to it in this presentation, refers to the "water" year: a water-year begins on October 1 and ends on September 30 (be aware that some agencies may use a different time-frame).
+Again, a year, whenever I refer to it in this presentation, refers to the "water" year: a wateryear begins on October 1 and ends on September 30 (be aware that some agencies may use a different time-frame).
 Hydrologists consider beginning the year on January 1 a big mistake, especially in California.